Eric Haase Player Props: Tigers vs. Blue Jays

-On Tuesday, Eric Haase (on the back of going 0-for-2) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+On Wednesday, Eric Haase (coming off going 0-for-2) and the Detroit Tigers play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:07 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-2) against the Red Sox.

 Eric Haase Game Info & Props vs. the Blue Jays